JesusP2/anime-site/README.md

 # TODOS:

-- anime page
-- vector search
+- search for local storage,